Bob Skilton: Football

-Skilton made a speech in the post-match presentations of the 2005 AFL Grand Final following his team's first win in 72 years, and was tasked to present the trophy at the 2012 AFL Grand Final.
+Skilton made a speech in the post-match presentations of the 2005 AFL Grand Final following his team's first win in 72 years, and he was tasked to present the trophy at the 2012 AFL Grand Final.

-Skilton is also the number 1 ticket holder at the Ormond Amateur Football Club who compete in the Victorian Amateur Football Association.
+Skilton is also the number-one ticket holder at the Ormond Amateur Football Club, who compete in the Victorian Amateur Football Association.